 Public speaking, training and professional supervision

-- Training for care managers, mental health professionals, healthcare and others that are involved with aging, ill or dependent adults.
+- Training for care managers, mental health professionals, healthcare, fiduciaries, and legal professionals that are involved with aging, ill or dependent adults.
 A list of topics upon request.